mongodb/specifications/source/unified-test-format/unified-test-format.rst

 The ``returnDocument`` option for ``findOneAndReplace`` and ``findOneAndUpdate`` is documented as an enum with possible values "Before" and "After".
-Test files SHOULD express ``returnDocument`` a string and test runners MUST raise an error if its value does not case-insensitively match either enum value.
+Test files SHOULD express ``returnDocument`` as a string and test runners MUST raise an error if its value does not case-insensitively match either enum value.

 insertMany